knightrome705/form_validation/README.md

 # my_application

-A flutter application which reads the use details
+A flutter application which reads the use details .The state management used by the application is Getx which is easier to use

+//for running the code you can use flutter run command on the terminal or use the IDLE's like vscode,android studio use the run with/or without debugging methods

 ## Getting Started